ballerina-guides/ai-samples/rate-blog-posts-using-natural-functions/README.md

 # Blog Review with Natural Functions

 This project demonstrates how to use natural functions in Ballerina, which allow the function to contain instructions in natural language.
 Such a function is evaluated at runtime with a call to an LLM.
-The example uses a natural function to analyze blog content to suggest a category and it based on predefined criteria.
+The example uses a natural function to analyze blog content to suggest a category and rate it based on predefined criteria.

 ---